Dan Mortensen

-Daniel Earl Mortensen (born December 16, 1968) is an American six-time World Champion saddle bronc rider, and a one-time World Champion all-around cowboy.
-He competed in the Professional Rodeo Cowboys Association (PRCA) where he won those championships at the National Finals Rodeo (NFR).
-The ProRodeo Hall of Fame inducted him in 2009.
+Daniel Earl Mortensen (born December 16, 1968) is an American former professional rodeo cowboy who specialized in saddle bronc riding.
+He competed in the Professional Rodeo Cowboys Association (PRCA) and won seven world championships; six in saddle bronc riding and one all-around.

 Early life

 Mortensen was born in Billings, Montana, to Sheryl and Don "Mort" Mortensen.
 He is the youngest of four, having three sisters, Dawn, Denise and Darcy.
 His father, Mort, was an electrician and his mother, Sheryl, has worked as a teaching assistant at the Lockwood Schools for over twenty-five years.